 Increasing your level of activity can be as simple as adding a 30-minute walk to your daily routine.
 However, it is important to consult your physician before starting any exercise program.

 Obesity and being overweight – People who have excess body fat – especially if the majority of it is at the waist – are more likely to develop heart disease and stroke even if they have no other risk factors.
 Excess weight forces the heart to work harder.
-It also raises blood pressure, cholesterol and truly levels and lowers HDL (“good”) cholesterol levels.
+It also raises blood pressure and cholesterol while lowering HDL (“good”) cholesterol levels.
 It also increases your chances of developing diabetes.
 While losing weight can be difficult, even a 10-pound reduction can lower your risk of heart disease.